 - Film selfies at Sri Lanka’s own Hollywood

 Visit the permanent film set of replica houses and shops created on several acres near Hambantota and not far from the Cinnamon Wild Yala.

 It depends on what tourists want, and when.
 Hikka Tranz by Cinnamon in Hikkaduwa is in the centre of the west coast surfing area, as well as ideal for snorkelling and diving and with a lively after-beach nightlife.
 Cinnamon Bey Beruwela is more suited for families wanting a great hotel with lots of facilities by the beach.
-At the Cinnamon Bentota Beach, the atmosphere is more relaxed and traditional with a broad beach to stroll along and a beachside lagoon for splendid water sports.
+At the Bentota Beach, The Cinnamon Luxury Collection, the atmosphere is more relaxed and traditional with a broad beach to stroll along and a beachside lagoon for splendid water sports.
 Trinco Blu by Cinnamon at Trincomalee on the east coast is popular from May to October for its tranquil beach life.